wendyverdonk93/docs/content/payment-methods/wallet/applepay/apple-pay-compatibility-and-testing.md

 ## Compatibility and Testing
 #### Testing with supported devices

+It is possible to carry out testing with Apple Pay.
+Please follow these instructions:

+1. Contact <integration@multisafepay.com> to activate Apple Pay
+2. Activate Apple Pay in your backend environment
+3. During checkout, select Apple Pay as a payment method.
+4. The payment screen will appear with payment details.
+Click on the Apple Pay button (_You can ignore the 'Device is not supported' text_)
+5. Complete the payment using real card data. (_No actual payment will be taken_)
+6. The transaction is completed

 It is important to note that Apple Pay is only compaible with a select number of [Apple devices](https://support.apple.com/en-us/HT208531)

-It is worthy to mention that Apple Pay is also only compatible with the Safari browser.
-Other browsers such as Chrome and Firefox are not supported due to security reasons.
-Apple Pay testing can only therefore be carried out on supported devices and the Safari browser.
+It is worthy to mention testing with Apple Pay can only be conducted when the following requirements are met:

+1. A [compatible](https://support.apple.com/en-us/HT208531) device is being used
+2. A Safari browser is being used
+3. The website is using HTTPS

+If one of these requirments is not met, Apple Pay will not appear on the checkout page.

 Instructions on how to use Apple Pay can be found directly on the offical [Apple website](https://support.apple.com/en-us/HT201239)